-All positions for 2017-2018 and 2018-2019 have been filled.
-We are currently accepting applications for two open positions to begin July 1, 2019.
+All positions for 2018-2019 have been filled.
+We are currently accepting applications for one open position to begin July 1, 2019.
 This fellowship program is non-ACGME and does not participate in the match.

 Qualifications: Completion of a radiology residency or cardiology fellowship, USMLE steps 1-3, and ECFMG certification are prerequisites for acceptance.

 If you are interested in applying to this fellowship program, please send the following materials to the fellowship coordinator, Monica Korell, at firstname.lastname@example.org:

 - Download and complete the Graduate Medical Education Application

 - Photo copy of original USMLE scores (1-3)

 Dr. James Carr

 Cardiovascular Imaging Fellowship Program

 For more information about cardiovascular imaging, visit the CVI website.